 If you are concerned about possible DUI penalties in a case, one thing you may want to do is speak with a DUI lawyer about what the possible consequences in your case may be.
 If you would like a free case evaluation with a local DUI lawyer, complete the free form below.

 There are a range of consequences for a DUI conviction.
 Based on the case itself, these consequences may include:

 - Increased insurance rates

 As you may be able to see from the list above, the consequences of a DUI can range from simple to severe, and they might feel intrusive and intimidating.
 The penalties will depend on the details of the case, and the state DUI laws.
 Is it a first time DUI, or a repeat offense?
 Was anybody injured or killed in an accident as a result of a DUI?
 These factors can make a large difference in the severity of the consequences, and whether the DUI charge is a felony or a misdemeanor.

 Additional Consequences of a DUI Conviction

 Some of the consequences for a DUI are not as obvious, like the increased insurance rates and any potential negative effects on future jobs.
 These aren't penalties that are handed down by the courts, but they can still have an impact on someone's life.
 A driver's license suspension could make it harder to get to work - or prevent from applying for a position in the first place.
 Many states revoke commercial licenses for anyone with a DUI on their record.
 Some companies might not hire someone who was convicted of DUI.

 Contact a DUI Attorney

 DUI is serious business.
 The effects on someone's life can make a real impact.
 A local DUI attorney may be able to look at your case and determine what the consequences might be.
-If you would like a DUI lawyer to provide a free case evaluation, simply fill out the form below.
+If you would like a DUI lawyer to provide a free case evaluation, simply fill out the form on this page (above).